Fluid model

 solve

-Specify the name of the fluid or set to None to disable the fluid solver.
+Specify the name of the fluid or set to empty string or None to disable the fluid solver.
 The name assigned to the fluid solver is used to specify fluid properties and initial and boundary conditions.
 It is common to use the name fluid.

 String